-Mariners recall reliever David McKay from Triple-A Tacoma to aid beleaguered bullpen
+Mariners recall reliever David McKay from Tacoma to aid beleaguered bullpen

 And so it has.

-General manager Jerry Dipoto announced prior to Sunday’s game that reliever David McKay has been recalled from Triple-A Tacoma, while pitcher Mike Wright has been designated for assignment.
+General manager Jerry Dipoto announced prior to Sunday’s game that reliever David McKay has been recalled from Class AAA Tacoma, while pitcher Mike Wright has been designated for assignment.
 The 24-year-old McKay was 2-0 with a 5.91 ERA in 14 relief appearances in Tacoma, though 11 of the 14 runs he allowed this season came in just three of those outings.
 Discounting those three appearances, McKay has gone 2-0 with a more respectable 1.42 ERA.

-In six spring training games this offseason, McKay was 1-0 with a 3.0 ERA, allowing two earned runs in six innings while striking out seven.
+In six spring training games, McKay was 1-0 with a 3.00 ERA, allowing two earned runs in six innings while striking out seven.

 “He’s still inexperienced,” Servais said of McKay prior to Sunday’s series finale.
 “We have a lot of inexperience down in the bullpen.
 But he had a pretty good spring training.
 He does it a little bit differently.
 He has a decent breaking ball.
 He’ll pitch up in the zone with the fastball.
 He has thrown strikes, so we’ll see if we need him today.”

-One thing is clear: this Mariners pitching staff needs something, anything, to reverse its recent regression.
+One thing is clear: This Mariners pitching staff needs something, anything, to reverse its recent regression.

-And Servais will continue to search for answers to Seattle’s prolific pitching woes.
+And Servais will continue to search for answers to the Mariners’ prolific pitching woes.

 “You’ve got to continue to talk to the group,” Servais said.
 “We don’t just show up.
 We try to make adjustments and have a plan going forward.
 When you run into teams that are hot — certainly the Twins are swinging the bats really well right now — you’ve got to make some adjustments pitching-wise.

 “Sometimes it’s the actual pitches you’re throwing.
-Sometimes it’s mental, how you’re attacking them.
+Sometimes it’s mental; how you’re attacking them.
 So we’ve got to try to make some adjustments today and get back on track.”

-That’s easier said than done for a team that has lost three straight games and owns just a 4-12 record in the month of May.
+That’s easier said than done for a team that has lost three consecutive games and owns just a 5-12 record in May.

 But the first adjustments need to be made on the mound.